- Recycling Center

 - Organic materials must be brought to the Coon Rapids Recycling Center.

-- This service is available for Coon Rapids residents only.
+- This service is available for all Anoka County residents.

-- Organic material must be brought in certified compostable bags available at the Recycling Center for purchase or in brown paper grocery bags.
+- Organic material must be brought in certified compostable bags available at the Recycling Center.

 |Spoiled leftovers||Plastics or recyclable paper|